-HIPAA and Healthcare Applications, Part 1 of 3: What You Need to Know About User Authentication
+HIPAA and Healthcare Applications, Part 1: What You Need to Know About User Authentication

-Of the three main sections of HIPAA — the Privacy Rule, the Security Rule, and the Breach Notification Rule — the Security Rule is one that is particularly relevant to application development in the healthcare sphere.
-The majority of these applications, from patient portals to mhealth apps, store or transmit electronic protected health information (ePHI).
+Of the three main components of HIPAA — the Privacy Rule, the Security Rule, and the Breach Notification Rule — the Security Rule is one that is particularly relevant to health application development in the healthcare sphere.
+The majority of these applications, from patient portals to mhealth apps, store or transmit electronic Protected Health Information (ePHI).
 It’s essential to keep this information safe, and the Security Rule has in-depth guidance on the extent to which this needs to be accomplished, but with a fair amount of flexibility as to the strategies for implementation.

-Here, we decode the Security Rule as it applies to patient portal and mHealth app development, specifically in regard to user authentication.
-In Part 2 of this series, we’ll cover auditing, and in Part 3 we’ll discuss issues related to data transfer, such as encryption and notifications.
+Here, we decode the Security Rule as it applies to patient portal and mHealth app development, specifically in regards to user authentication.
+In Part 2 of this series, we cover auditing, and in Part 3 we discuss issues related to data transfer, such as encryption and notifications.

 What is an Appropriate Level of Authentication for Online Patient Access to Health Information?

 When a patient first gets set up with a login for a healthcare application, like a patient portal or healthcare mobile app, there is a belief among some that this initial access setup needs to happen in person.
 While this is an option, it’s not a requirement.
-A simpler, alternative option is that a patient can provide an email address either in person or by phone where the login invitation will be send.
+A simpler, alternative option is for a patient to provide an email address either in person or by phone for where the registration invitation will be sent.
 This is a step up from most setup authentications on the web, where the email address is entered into a registration form.
+Patients could also register autonomously, also referred to as self-registration, by asking the patient challenge questions produced by a 3rd party such as IDology.

-While less secure than in-person authentication, this option may be preferred because of its convenience.
+While these two options are less secure than in-person authentication, these options may be preferred for convenience purposes.
 By simplifying the process for gaining access to the patient portal, a provider can boost portal use to gain benefits such as improved patient engagement, more efficient appointment scheduling and cancellations, and enhanced treatment plan adherence.
 The main takeaway is to set up procedures that verify that the person requesting access to ePHI is who he or she claims to be.

 Is Multifactor Authentication Necessary?

-Multifactor authentication is requiring several different kinds of credentials to log in to an application.
+Multifactor authentication is defined as requiring a patient to produce more than one type of credential to log in to an application.
 The majority of logins only require a user to enter information that he or she knows.
-In multifactor authentication, this can be supplemented by requirements to enter a code from an object like a card, security token, or VPN soft token, and/or by direct verification of identity, like a fingerprint.
+In multifactor authentication, this can be supplemented by requirements to enter a code from an object like a card, security token, or cell phone via SMS message, and/or by direct verification of identity, like a fingerprint or challenge questions.
+As passwords and access to email accounts can easily be compromised, multifactor authentication is growing in popularity for portal user authentication and portal user registration.
 While the HIPAA Security Rule does not require multifactor authentication, it is important to thoroughly consider its provisions on information access management and access control to determine how to best account for them in your healthcare application.

 How Strong Do Passwords Need to Be?

 Password strength is an area that is gaining increasing attention across industries.
-While HIPAA does of course require passwords, there is no legal specification on password strength.
+While HIPAA does of course require passwords, there is no specific legal specification on password strength.
 Therefore, each healthcare organization can decide on requirements during the application development phase.
-However, given the negative impact on your organization if a data breach does occur, it is in your best interest to be strict about password requirements.
+However, there are numerous documents discussing best practice, and ONC certified patient portals do require a specific password strength..
 The cross-industry best practice for passwords is that they: (1) are over 8 characters long, (2) include a combination of upper and lower case letters, and (3) include at least one numeric and/or special character.

 How Should Passwords Be Managed and Monitored?